sdegutis/90s.dev/site/public/about/pricing.md

 ## Promoting apps

-Pro accounts can promote apps so that they're shown in the `apps/` drive.
+Pro accounts can promote apps to have them shown in the `latest-apps` built-in app.

-Promoted apps are shown in order of higher tiers first.

 Each promotion lasts for one 24 hour period.

+Promoted apps in `latest-apps` are ordered by higher tiers first.

 | Tier  |      Fee |
 | :---: | -------: |